swcarpentry/shell-novice/_episodes/04-pipefilter.md

 ~~~
     1 python.txt
-    1 sturgeon.txt
+    3 bowerbird.txt
     4 wildcat.txt
    11 dunnock.txt
    18 shark.txt
    20 toad.txt
-   55 total
+   57 total
 ~~~
 {: .output}

 Remember that there is one population time series per line.
-So this output tells us that the python and sturgeon files contain one population time series each, whereas the wildcat file contains 4, and so on.
+So this output tells us that the python file contains one population time series each, the bowerbird file contains four, and so on.

 We can put the sorted list of lines in another temporary file called `sorted-lengths.txt` by putting `> sorted-lengths.txt` after the command,